|

 or was it an opportunity to better control your own destiny?

-never had a board op.
-It was a pretty big deal to me and almost
+a board op.
+It was a pretty big deal to me and almost strange.
+I

-strange.
-I was used to running several different machines, rapid
+was used to running several different machines, rapid fire, so it

-fire, so it sort of left me twiddling my thumbs.
-Then too, you had
+sort of left me twiddling my thumbs.
+Then too, you had to adjust

-to adjust to having an audience in the person of the tech staring
+to having an audience in the person of the tech staring at you,

-at you, and he wasn't very responsive (sorry, George), as some were,
+and he wasn't very responsive (sorry, George), as some were, then

-then you were left in a kind of suspension, at times wondering how
+you were left in a kind of suspension, at times wondering how a

 Not